-huge, sand-island beach in the eastern Algarve, Ilha de Tavira
+huge, sand-island beach on the eastern Algarve coast, Ilha de Tavira, out of season.

 collection of Portugal Beach information and photos focuses on the

 Algarve on the country's south coast because that's where the weather

 is more consistently sunny, the water is calmer and general facilities

 are foreign tourist oriented.
 However, Algarve waters will still be chilly compared tto the Mediterranean and sometimes choppy too.

 head for the west coast, serious windsurfers too as the

 Atlantic Ocean off Portugal's west coast

 tends to offer consistent wind and good waves - sometimes great waves - even if the sea is really cold.